hrsh224/sjcc-cis24c/README.md

 # SJCC-CIS24C

-### This is an Introductory Level Python course in San Jose City College that I took in Spring'24
+### This is an Introductory Level Python course in San Jose City College that I took in Spring'24.
+The following topics were covered in this course.

+1. abcdef

 #### Lesson 1 - Python Introduction